lewisamarshall/ionize/README.md

 ionize
 =====
-A unified Python module for calculating buffer properties.
+A unified Python package for calculating buffer properties.

 **ionize** calculates the properties of individual ionic species in aqueous solution, as well as aqueous solutions containing arbitrary